kaist-dmlab/BioNER/README.md

 ## Download Word Embedding
 We initialize the word embedding matrix with the pre-trained word vectors from Pyysalo et al., 2013.
 These word vectors are obtained from [here](http://evexdb.org/pmresources/vec-space-models/).
 They were trained using the PubMed abstracts, PubMed Central (PMC), and a Wikipedia dump.
+Recently, contextualized word embeddings have been emerged.
+We incorporated **ELMo** https://arxiv.org/abs/1802.05365 into our token embedding layer.

 ## Datasets